LeeMorinUCF/QMB3311S22/demo_03_PP_Ch_03_Function_Design/README.md

 ...
 ```

-It seems like a lot of work to do to prepare to write one line of code.
+This may seems like a lot of work to do to prepare to write one line of code.
 With more elaborate functions, having clearly stated the
 examples, header and description,
 you should be clear about what it is you will compute and the planning will pay off.
+Think of these steps as you would when you write an outline for an essay:
+even very talented writers rarely write a passage from beginning to end.
+Instead, most writers start with a plan for what they want to write
+before they write it.

 ### Test